sparksinteractive/puppet-sandbox/README.md

 * Create an Application, link to git repo
 * Create an Application Group (for deploying a front end, as well as other moving pieces like a database)
 * Create Environments for the group (Staging + Prod)
+* Link to GCP Project
+** First, push container to GCP